A nonamenable "factor" of a Euclidean space: Representation of a unimodular one-ended tree by a tiling; generalization to amenable graphs

 As $n=1,2,\ldots$, do the following.
 For every (finite) component $C$ of $\cup_{e\in E_n} \pi_e$ and $e$ such that $\pi_e\cap C\not=\emptyset$, define the path $\gamma_e$ such that it satisfies property (2) above.
 Furthermore, do this in such a way that $\gamma_e$ does not intersect any of the (finitely many) other $\gamma_{e'}$ with $\pi_{e'}\cap C\not=\emptyset$, nor does it intersect any of the finitely many $\gamma_{e'}$ that were defined in some step before $n$ (there are finitely many such $\gamma_{e'}$ that intersect $C$).
 By construction, the family $\{\gamma_e:\, e\in E(G)\setminus E(T)\}$ has properties (1) and (2).

 This family can be used to construct a fiid decoration of $G$ by a tiling that represents $G$, as we have explained above.
-To finish, we want to turn this into an $\Isom (\R^3)$-invariant tiling that represents $G$.
-First, we can look at the fiid decoration of $V(T)=V(G)$ by the Cayley diagram $\Z^3$, as in Theorem \ref{Tdomains}.
-On top of this decoration of $G$ by a copy of $\Z^3$, consider the further decoration by a tiling that represents $G$ as constructed above.
-Apply the Duality lemma (Lemma \ref{dual}), to obtain a decoration of $\Z^3$ which is $\Aut (\Z^3)$-invariant and represents $G$ by tiles.
-Now take the expansion $\R^3$ of $\Z^3$, which is the space where the tiles are sitting in, and pick a uniform random element $g\in \Isom (\R^3)/\Aut (\Z^3)$.
-Take a random translate of the copy of $\Z^3$ and the tiles by $g$ in $\R^3$.
-The resulting random decorated copy of $\Z^3$ in $\R^3$ is $\Isom (\R^3)$-invariant. \end{proof}
+To finish, we want to turn this into an $\Isom (\R^d)$-invariant tiling that represents $G$.
+First, we can look at the fiid decoration of $V(T)=V(G)$ by the Cayley diagram $\Z^d$, as in Theorem \ref{Tdomains}.
+On top of this decoration of $G$ by a copy of $\Z^d$, consider the further decoration by a tiling that represents $G$ as constructed above.
+Apply the Duality lemma (Lemma \ref{dual}), to obtain a decoration of $\Z^d$ which is $\Aut (\Z^d)$-invariant and represents $G$ by tiles.
+Now take the expansion $\R^d$ of $\Z^d$, which is the space where the tiles are sitting in, and pick a uniform random element $g\in \Isom (\R^d)/\Aut (\Z^d)$.
+Move $\Z^d$ and the tiles by $g$ in $\R^d$.
+The resulting random decorated copy of $\Z^d$ in $\R^d$ is $\Isom (\R^d)$-invariant. \end{proof}